hasalex/mqtt-example/README.md

 With a TomEE server
 -------------

-Run the TomEE broker with the script tomee-broker.sh :
+Run the TomEE broker from maven :

-    ./src/scripts/tomee-broker.sh

-As an alternative, you may run TomEE from maven :

     mvn tomee:run